The Main Ingredient: Early history

 and also reached number ten on the Billboard Hot 100.
 The track peaked at number twenty-seven in the UK Singles Chart in July 1974, although it was their only chart presence in the UK.
 In 1975, the group recorded several songs co-written by Leon Ware, including the R&B Top Ten "Rolling Down a Mountainside".
 By this point, however, Tony Silvester was harboring other ambitions; he released a solo album called Magic Touch that year, and left the group to form a production team with DeCoteaux.
 The two of them scored a Top 10 Pop and R&B smash with their production of Ben E. King's hit "Supernatural Thing" in 1975.

+In 1975 they were the opening act for The Jackson 5 at the Theatre at Westbury (known as The Westbury Music Fair at that time) on Long Island NY for the six shows from August 26th-31st.
+The Doobie Brothers were originally scheduled to perform, its unknown why this change was made.

 Later years

 Silvester was replaced by Carl Tompkins, and Gooding departed for a solo career on Motown in 1977, which produced two albums; Simmons, meanwhile, left the music industry to work as a stockbroker.
 Gooding, Silvester and Simmons reunited as the Main Ingredient in 1979, and recorded two more albums, 1980's Ready for Love and 1981's I Only Have Eyes for You (the latter featured a minor hit in "Evening of Love").
 The trio reunited for a second time in 1986, but their Zakia single "Do Me Right" flopped, and Simmons returned to his day job.
 He was replaced by Jerome Jackson on the 1989 Polydor album I Just Wanna Love You.
 In the wake of Aaron Neville's Top Ten revival of "Everybody Plays the Fool", Gooding resumed his solo career and issued his third album in 1993.
 Silvester and Simmons re-formed the Main Ingredient in 1999 with new lead singer Carlton Blount; this line-up recorded Pure Magic in 2001.

 Tony Silvester died after a six-year struggle with multiple myeloma on November 26, 2006, at the age of 65, and original member Luther Simmons retired shortly thereafter.
-Simmons died on May 9, 2016 at the age of 74.
+Simmons died on May 9, 2016, at the age of 74.
 Cuba Gooding Sr. was found dead in his car on April 20, 2017.

 The line-up of the group consisted of Jerome Jackson and Stanley Alston.
 On August 13, 2020, Alston died from ALS in his hometown of Palm Coast, FL at age 66.